ArielFrajacomo/DevClub_Learning/README.md

 # DevClub_Learning
- DevClub Platform Exercises
+ DevClub Platform Exercises.

- The lessons are translated on the go, while in the middle of the class, if there's any gramatical error just tell me.
+ The lessons are translated from `Portuguese` to `English` on the go, if there's any grammatical error just tell me.
  This page will be reviewed after I finish all the lessons of the DevClub Course.

 ## HTML